glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ```

 would not enjoy automatic derivation, despite the fact that it is copyable bitwise.
-Because as the library evolves, the type may cease to be bitwise copyable, the compiler will not derive a conformance for the type based on its current bitwise copyability.
+Because as the library evolves, the type may cease to be trivial, the compiler will not derive a conformance for the type based on its current triviality.
 Nevertheless, a manual conformance can be added:

 ```